interlay/interbtc-spec/docs/spec/vault-registry.rst

 Account identifier of an artificial vault maintained by the VaultRegistry to handle interBTC balances and DOT collateral of liquidated Vaults.
 That is, when a vault is liquidated, its balances are transferred to ``LiquidationVault`` and claims are later handled via the ``LiquidationVault``.

-.. note:: A Vault's token balances and DOT collateral are transferred to the ``LiquidationVault`` as a result of automated liquidations and :ref:`reportVaultTheft`.
+.. note:: A Vault's token balances and DOT collateral are transferred to the ``LiquidationVault`` as a result of automated liquidations and :ref:`relay_function_report_vault_theft`.

 Maps